revelryengine/revelryengine.github.io/README.md

 #### To test before release

-After publishing all packages and updating the importmap versions, add a `&DEVELOPMENT_MODE=false` query parameter to the url to force it to load without the importmap to local packages.
+After publishing all packages and updating the importmap versions, add a `&REVELRY_DEV_MODE=false` query parameter to the url to force it to load without the importmap to local packages.